Reviews written by registered user

 "Mistress Ursula" not as salacious as it might have been the eponymous heroine comes across well in this portrait, which giving her background as a stand up comedian is unsurprising.
 While success on the stage didn't carry her here the Mistress persona enabled her to earn a living when she relocated to London England shortly after making this.
 Here she combined her dungeon role with that of actress and model notably in films for "The English Mansion" website where she can be seen in action.
 While doing all this she pursued higher education and now practise's as a therapist under her real name.
 So more than a dozen years later it would be interesting to hear of her journey in a sequel/update.

 The life of anyone associated with Film Production is littered with incomplete projects and this sadly is one of Michel Parry's.
 The principle photography and editing were carried out but the final stages of post production, sound mix, married print etc were never completed due to financial and technical difficulties that in this digital age could easily be surmounted.
 The production was touted in the underground newspaper" International Times" and magazines such as "Gothique" dedicated to the arcane in music film and art.
 On set photos were published of the shoot which took place in the "Roundhouse" a venue in London's Camden Town area converted from a railway building which then as now hosted many music gigs.
 The Doors, Jefferson Airplane, The Who, The PInk Floyd and the Rolling Stones have all appeared there.
 At the time that Michel used it as a set it was firmly associated with the cutting edge of psychedelic culture.
 In the mood of the times the "spirit" of the place would have been considered very potent.
-Sadly the few pictures that appeared are currently all that is currently available to judge what might have been.
-The material are currently extant so its possible that this seminal work might eventually surface.
-I hope so as the Surreal and Mystical side of Michel is present in his other works.
+Sadly the few pictures that appeared are currently all that is available to judge what might have been.
+The materials are still extant so its possible that this seminal work might eventually surface.
+I hope so as the Surreal and Mystical side of Michel which is present in his other works would make this a must see.

 The relationship between sex and Vampires has been seen in the movies since Theda Bara strutted her stuff and the Lesbian vamp sub genre is a regular staple of the horror film.
 "Vampyre Lovers" thus spelt to avoid confusion, or perhaps litigation, with Hammers "Vampire Lovers" may disappoint in comparison with its name sake.
 Graphic lesbian sex scenes in skimpy costumes and fangs don't provoke the kind of tingles associated withe the Gothic.
 Artfully the producers have not provided the performers with dialogue so we are spared the embarrassment of an amateur dramatic performance.
 That said the girls are attractive the action is explicit and as that would seem to be the raison d'être for this form of entertainment it fulfils expectations.
 Anyone expecting suspense or coherence will be disappointed.
 More erratic than erotic for my money but each to their own.
 NB.
 While IMDb have this as being American it is in fact a British production featuring a roster of UK based girls.